 Many nonprofits are discovering that spring is a successful time of the year to encourage supporters to create Do-It-Yourself peer-to-peer fundraising campaigns.
 There are two main reasons for this:

-The lethargy of winter is over - people are in the mood to move.
+People are in the mood to move.

 Spring is a nesting ground for life events.